StadGent/fractal_styleguide_gent-base/components/31-molecules/table-of-contents/README.md

 ## How it works

+### General

 The table of contents component is a list of anchor links.
 Each anchor link points to a section withing the web page.
 The sections typically have a clear title (typically h2 headings).
 The titles of the sections are used as the link text for the anchor links.

+### Responsive behavior

+On desktop and tablet resolutions, the anchor links are shown in a horizontal way with a separator between them.
+When necessary, the anchor links are wrapped to new lines.

+On mobile resolutions, the anchor links are shown in a vertical way.